shenwei356/kmcp/docs/tutorial/profiling/index.md

 can use stricter criteria in `kmcp profile`.

 1. `-t/--min-query-cov`, minimal query coverage, i.e.,
-   proportion of matched k-mers and unique k-mers of a query (default `0.55`, close to `~96.5%` sequence similarity))
+   proportion of matched k-mers and unique k-mers of a query (default `0.55`, close to `~96.5%` sequence similarity)

-**Index files loading modes**:
+#### **Index files loading modes**

-1. Using memory-mapped index files with `mmap` (default)
+1. Using memory-mapped index files with `mmap` (default):
     - Faster startup speed when index files are buffered in memory.
     - Multiple KMCP processes can share the memory.
 2. Loading the whole index files into memory (`-w/--load-whole-db`):
     - This mode occupies a little more memory.
-    And Multiple KMCP processes can not share the database in memory.
+    And multiple KMCP processes can not share the database in memory.
     - **It's slightly faster due to the use of physically contiguous memory.
     The speedup is more significant for smaller databases**.
-    - **It's highly recommended when searching on computer clusters**, where the default mmap mode would be very slow (in my test).
+    - **Please switch on this flag when searching on computer clusters, where the default mmap mode would be very slow for network-attached storage (NAS)**.
 3. Low memory mode (`--low-mem`):
     - Do not load all index files into memory nor use mmap, using file seeking.
     - It's much slower, >4X slower on SSD and would be much slower on HDD disks.